 How often do you get satellite images?

 - We can provide up to daily imagery.
-However given the nature of satellite imagery, wehave several factors we take into consideration when selecting appropriate imagesincluding cloud conditions, satellite trajectory for optimal angle of the sun for consistency, roll or pitch angle of the spacecraft and many other factors including the individual farm, therefore not every day will be processed.
+However given the nature of satellite imagery, there are several factors we take into consideration when selecting appropriate images.
+These factors may include cloud conditions, satellite trajectory for optimal angle of the sun for consistency, roll or pitch angle of the spacecraft and many other factors including the individual farm, therefore not every day will be processed.

 What are the economics of not measuring with a device to signing up to the Premium Plus plan?

 - You have one labour unit that takes 3 hours to walk or drive your farm once a week, 52 weeks of the year.
 That labour unit costs $25/hr.
-In labour you pay 3 x 52 x 25 = $3,900
+In labour you pay 3 x 52 x 25 = 3,900 Dollars

 What are the economics of going from eyeball measuring to signing up to the Premium Plus plan?

-- A recent study in NZ by Beukes et al. (2018) modelled that going from the eyeball method to measuring could yield you a profit increase of approx. $38,500 to $54,000 on a 100-hectare farm.
+- A recent study in NZ by Beukes et al. (2018) modelled that going from the eyeball method to measuring could yield you a profit increase of approx. 38,500 Dollars to 54,000 Dollars on a 100-hectare farm.
 That's potentially a whopping 385 Dollars to 540 Dollars per hectare in additional farm profit.